Advocate General of State

 Limitations, Restrictions, and Professional Ethics

-The AG operates under important limitations, governed primarily by convention and executive orders rather than constitutional text. (a) He must not advise or hold a brief against the state government — this is the most fundamental restriction, flowing from his position as the state's chief legal advisor. (b) He must not take up cases against the state without prior permission from the government. (c) He must not accept directorship in any company without government consent. (d) He cannot refuse to represent the state government in any case where his services are required — he is bound to appear when instructed. (e) He has no executive authority and cannot make policy decisions — his role is strictly advisory and representational. (f) He cannot independently file cases or initiate proceedings (except contempt consent under the Contempt of Courts Act) — all actions must be authorized by the state government. (g) He is bound by the professional ethics under the Advocates Act and BCI Rules, including the prohibition on advertising, the duty of confidentiality, and the prohibition on conflict of interest.
-The AG walks a fine line between being the government's advocate (duty to present the state's best legal case) and being a constitutional officer (duty to give honest legal advice even when it is politically inconvenient).
-Critics have noted that the pleasure doctrine and conventional tenure-link undermine the AG's ability to give independent advice, as disagreement with the government can lead to removal.
+The AG faces several restrictions — mostly through convention and executive orders, not constitutional text.
+The key ones: (a) Cannot advise or hold a brief against the state government — the most fundamental restriction. (b) Cannot take up cases against the state without government permission. (c) Cannot accept a company directorship without government consent. (d) Cannot refuse to represent the state when instructed — bound to appear. (e) Has no executive authority and cannot make policy — the role is strictly advisory and representational. (f) Cannot independently file cases or initiate proceedings (except contempt consent) — everything needs state government authorization. (g) Bound by Advocates Act and BCI Rules — no advertising, strict confidentiality, no conflicts of interest.
+The AG walks a tightrope: as the government's advocate, the duty is to present the state's strongest legal case; as a constitutional officer, the duty is to give honest legal advice even when politically inconvenient.
+Critics argue the pleasure doctrine undermines this independence — disagree with the government and you can be removed overnight.

 Advocate General vs Attorney General — Constitutional Parallel